arkatebi/OpenWorld-problem/README.md

 python Count_genes -I1=sp_list.txt -I2=sprot_files.txt -O=geneCount.stat
 ```

+###### Automatic download of the datasets
+If the program does not find the UniProtKB/SwissProt files in the
+current or working directory, it will automatically download them.

 ##### File format of the first input file
 The first input file, sp_list.txt, is a TWO-column text file where
 each row corresponds to one species.
 The first column has the taxon ids